dhananjaya-mulukaledu/AWS-developer-associate/README.md

 ****
 ## Simple Queue Service (SQS)

-- Standard queue: offer maximum throughput, best-effort ordering, and at-least-once delivery.
+- **Standard queue**: offer maximum throughput, best-effort ordering, and at-least-once delivery.
-- FIFO queues: are designed to guarantee that messages are processed exactly once, in the exact order that they are sent.
+- **FIFO queues**: are designed to guarantee that messages are processed exactly once, in the exact order that they are sent.
+  - **MessageGroupId**: The message group ID is the tag that specifies that a message belongs to a specific message group.
+Messages that belong to the same message group are always processed one by one, in a strict order relative to the message group (however, messages that belong to different message groups might be processed out of order).
+  - **MessageDeduplicationId** - The message deduplication ID is the token used for the deduplication of sent messages.
+If a message with a particular message deduplication ID is sent successfully, any messages sent with the same message deduplication ID are accepted successfully but aren't delivered during the 5-minute deduplication interval.
-- Delay Queue: when sending a event to SQS, we can add a delay to it min of 0 and max of 15 mins, this will be in the delay queue.
+- **Delay Queue**: when sending a event to SQS, we can add a delay to it min of 0 and max of 15 mins, this will be in the delay queue.
-- Visibility timeout: It is the time for which the event is not visible to other consumers, meaning when a event is being processed by a consumer, other consumers can not be able to see this event, min = 0, max = 12 hours, default = 30 sec.
+- **Visibility timeout**: It is the time for which the event is not visible to other consumers, meaning when a event is being processed by a consumer, other consumers can not be able to see this event, min = 0, max = 12 hours, default = 30 sec.
 - **in-flight messages**: received from a queue by a consumer, but not yet deleted from the queue.
 MAX of 120,000 in-flight messages allowed.
 - "no limit": There are no message limits for storing in SQS.
 - By default SQS uses SHORT-POLLING, With short polling, Amazon SQS sends the response right away, even if the query found no messages.